matter-labs/zksync-lite-docs/docs/faq/security.md

 The version 1.0 of zkSync protocol is using the PLONK proof system which requires a universal trusted setup.

-Matter Labs participated in the global Ignition trusted setup ceremony for PLONK coordinated by the AZTEC protocol.
+Matter Labs [participated](https://www.aztecprotocol.com/ignition/participant/0x04a23ba68e4469061cd461e8b847e820d4ced948?timestamp=1587551054947) in the global Ignition trusted setup ceremony for PLONK coordinated by the AZTEC protocol (address: 0x04a23ba68e4469061cd461e8b847e820d4ced948, transcript hash: 0x1f6647d91a9e667173640b67b654cabc81ceee98d6100f259788afb34a3fc529).
 The ceremony ran from October 2019 until December 2019, with 176 participants from over 30 countries collaborating to compute a secure database of encrypted points, including [Vitalik Buterin](https://twitter.com/VitalikButerin/status/1225856246307311616) and other prominent members of the crypto community.
 You can review the [full ceremony transcript here](https://www.aztecprotocol.com/ignition/) with the list of indviduals and organizations who claimed their contribution.

 zkSync version 2.0 will run on [RedShift](https://eprint.iacr.org/2019/1400), a transparent proof system developed by Matter Labs, which does not require any trusted setup.